 First, don’t cut too deep.
 After watching The Great British Baking Show on Netflix, I couldn’t wait to buy a bread dough scraper and try making delicious baked goods for myself.
 In my excitement and zeal, I cut almost to the bottom.

 When I baked my bread, the dough rose in the oven and the pieces bloomed outward.
-I ended up with a loaf that looked a lot like the demigorgan from Stranger Things.
-I suppose if you had a bit of practice, you could intentially cut the dough to make a flower or similar pattern, but keep in mind that the tips will bake much faster than the dough in the middle.
+I ended up with a loaf that looked a lot like the demigorgon from Stranger Things.
+I suppose if you had a bit of practice, you could intentionally cut the dough to make a flower or similar pattern, but keep in mind that the tips will bake much faster than the dough in the middle.
 You may end up with burned corners like I did.

 Second, don’t make a perfectly round ball of dough.
 The thicker your dough ball, the harder it will be to cook.
 Try to create more of a flattened disc than a globe.